-Tongue is an important muscle part in the mouth with taste, chewing and speaking roles.
-There are situations that you accidentally bite your tongue and may feel pain afterwards.
-It is quite normal that biting tongue happens and there is usually no serious problem.
+Tongue is an important muscle part in the mouth with taste, chewing, and speaking roles.
+There are situations in which you accidentally bite your tongue and may feel pain afterward.
+It is quite normal that a bitten tongue happens and there is usually no serious problem.
 You may have experienced that often.

 You happen to bite your tongue by mistake unconsciously or intentionally as a bad habit.
-The most common causes if you bite your tongue are:
+The most common causes tongue biting are:

-- ill-fitting dentures and prosthodontic appliance in your mouth
+- The ill-fitting dentures and prosthodontic appliance in your mouth

-- after oral surgical procedures because of anesthesia and numbing feeling of your tongue
+- After oral surgical procedures because of anesthesia and the numbing feeling of your tongue

 What happens if I bit my tongue and bleed?